Framingham State Rams: Women's basketball

-In the 2023–24 season the Rams are scheduled to appear in the 13th annual D3hoops.com Classic at the South Point Arena in Las Vegas, Nevada for the first time ever in program and school history.
-The Rams are scheduled to play the first game of the 13th annual D3hoops.com Classic with the Westminster College (Missouri) Blue Jays on December 27, 2023, at 9:00 PM EST, and the nationally ranked Trinity University (Texas) Tigers on December 29, 2023, at 3:00 PM EST. All games of the classic will be streamed live on team1sports.com with the link coming from D3hoops.com.
+During the 2023–24 season, the Rams appeared in the 13th annual D3hoops.com Classic at South Point Arena in Las Vegas, Nevada for the first time in program and school history.
+The Rams opened the tournament with a 71–48 win over the Westminster College (Missouri) Blue Jays on December 27, 2023, and later fell to the nationally ranked Trinity University (Texas) Tigers, 83–74, on December 29, 2023.
+All games of the classic were streamed live on Team1Sports via a link provided by D3hoops.com.